-We estimate that the Langseth would transit outside the original 180- or 190dB exclusion zone after an 8-minute wait period.
-This period is based on the 180- or 190-dB exclusion zone for the airgun subarray towed at a depth of 12 m (39.4 ft) in relation to the average speed of the Langseth while operating the airguns (8.5 km/h; 5.3 mph).
-Because the vessel has transited away from the vicinity of the original sighting during the 8-minute period, implementing ramp-up procedures for the full array after an extended power down (i.e., transiting for an additional 35 minutes from the location of initial sighting) would not meaningfully increase the effectiveness of observing marine mammals approaching or entering the exclusion zone for the full source level and would not further minimize the potential for take.
-The

-Langseth's observers are continually monitoring the exclusion zone for the full source level while the mitigation airgun is firing.
+ft) in relation to the average speed of the Langseth while operating the airguns (8.5 km/h; 5.3 mph).
+Because the vessel has transited away from the vicinity of the original sighting during the 8minute period, implementing ramp-up procedures for the full array after an extended power down (i.e., transiting for an additional 35 minutes from the location of initial sighting) would not meaningfully increase the effectiveness of observing marine mammals approaching or entering the exclusion zone for the full source level and would not further minimize the potential for take.
+The Langseth's observers are continually monitoring the exclusion zone for the full source level while the mitigation airgun is firing.
 On average, observers can observe to the horizon (10 km; 6.2 mi) from the height of the Langseth's observation deck and should be able to say with a reasonable degree of confidence whether a marine mammal would be encountered within this distance before resuming airgun operations at full power.

-Shutdown Procedures-The Langseth crew would shutdown the operating airgun(s) if they see a marine mammal within or approaching the exclusion zone for the single airgun.
+Shutdown Procedures-The Langseth crew would shut down the operating airgun(s) if they see a marine mammal within or approaching the exclusion zone for the single airgun.
 The crew would implement a shutdown:

-(1) If an animal enters the exclusion zone of the single airgun after the crew has initiated a power down; or

-(2) If an observer sees the animal is initially within the exclusion zone of the single airgun when more than one airgun (typically the full airgun array) is operating.
+- (1) If an animal enters the exclusion zone of the single airgun after the crew has initiated a power down; or - (2) If an observer sees the animal is initially within the exclusion zone of the single airgun when more than one airgun (typically the full airgun array) is operating.

-Considering the conservation status for north Atlantic right whales, the Langseth crew would shutdown the airgun(s) immediately in the unlikely event that observers detect this species, regardless of the distance from the vessel.
+Considering the conservation status for north Atlantic right whales, the Langseth crew would shut down the airgun(s) immediately in the unlikely event that observers detect this species, regardless of the distance from the vessel.
 The Langseth would only begin ramp-up would only if observers have not seen the north Atlantic right whale for 30 minutes.

-Resuming Airgun Operations After a Shutdown-Following a shutdown in excess of eight minutes, the Langseth crew would initiate a ramp-up with the smallest airgun in the array (40-in3).
+Resuming Airgun Operations After a Shutdown-Following a shutdown in excess of eight minutes, the Langseth crew would initiate a ramp-up with the smallest airgun in the array (40-in).
 The crew would turn on additional airguns in a sequence such that the source level of the array would increase in steps not exceeding 6 dB per five-minute period over a total duration of approximately 30 minutes.
-During ramp-up, the observers would monitor the exclusion zone, and if he/she sees a marine mammal, the Langseth crew would
+During ramp-up, the observers would monitor the exclusion zone, and if he/she sees a marine mammal, the Langseth crew would implement a power down or shutdown as though the full airgun array were operational.